kiyolee/openssl1_0-win-build/README.md

 Build zlib first and then openssl1_0, with the same corresponding Visual Studio solution of course.

+Note that only zlib static libraries are used.

 ### Third Party Tools:

 The following third party tools are required: